solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 Load testing determines an application's performance as load increases.
-Load testing tools typically simulate users or requests, and they help companies meet their SLAs.
+Load testing tools typically simulate users or requests, and they help companies meet their user and business SLAs.
 Proper load testing requires knowledge of the load a production system normally experiences and potential Azure service limits (e.g. [Event Hub throughput by tier]).

 #### Stress testing

 Stress testing determines the maximum load a system can handle before failure.
-Perform stress testing at different Azure service tiers and determine appropriate thresholds when scaling is necessary to minimize costs and provide a positive user experience.
+A proper stress testing approach would be to perform stress testing at different Azure service tiers and determine appropriate thresholds when scaling within those tiers.
+This will give administrators an idea of how to build alerts for monitoring if the application starts to approach these known limits.
+Knowing your low and high stress levels is necessary to minimize costs (by selecting the appropriate tier and scaling) and thereby provide a positive user experience.

 #### Performance testing tools